 Perhaps worryingly, this implies also that nothing can be purely private, but all which is political and all which is personal occupy a spectrum.
 This personal-political spectrum shifts endlessly, according to culturally arbitrary standards.

 For example, what people do in the bedroom is personal, is it not?
-To wit, in 2003 the U.S. Supreme Court invalidated criminal sodomy laws in all fifty states, but a dozen still outlaw it, including Alabama.
+To wit, in 2003 the U.S. Supreme Court invalidated criminal sodomy laws in all fifty states, but a dozen state jurisdictions still outlaw it, including Alabama.
 In the Yellowhammer State, boinking a partner in the ass is by legal definition an act of public concern, subject to political discourse, and police regularly cite those laws to make unconstitutional arrests.
-In seventeen states, broadly, homosexual sex is still illegal—SCOTUS be damned—a clear declaration that socially rightwing interests still exercise real power over such personal affairs.5
+In seventeen states, broadly, homosexual sex is still illegal—SCoTUS be damned—a clear declaration that socially rightwing interests still exercise real power over such personal affairs.5

 Public concern with the personal doesn’t stop at sex, of course.
 Pro-choice advocates argue the abortion decision lies between a woman and her doctor; pro-lifers disagree, and either way the topic remains as politicized as any can be.
 So long as members of a society contest them, the most personal of acts make the leap to political in a mere twinkling.